 - To capitalize on assets that increase in value during bad financial times

-This can always be done with fixed percentage allocations between offensive and defensive investments, or it can be modified during the year as needed by more proactive investors.
+This can always be done with fixed percentage allocations between offensive and defensive investments, or portfolios can be modified as changes in the economic environment warrant.

 For example, more proactive investors adapt to higher levels of cash or bonds when they are investing defensively as opposed to holding higher levels of growth type of investments when they are investing offensively.